OpenNebula/docs/source/intro_release_notes/concepts_terminology/key_features.rst

 - Dynamic creation of :ref:`Clusters <cluster_guide>` as pools of hosts that share datastores and virtual networks for load balancing, high availability, and high performance computing

-- ref:`customizable and highly scalable monitoring system <mon>` and also can be integrated with external data center monitoring tools.
+- :ref:`customizable and highly scalable monitoring system <mon>` and also can be integrated with external data center monitoring tools.

 - Powerful and flexible :ref:`scheduler <schg>` for the definition of workload and resource-aware allocation policies such as packing, striping, load-aware, affinity-aware…